Sierra0001/RimFantasy---Temperature-Regulation/README.md

 # RimFantasy - Temperature Regulation

-This mod adds 4 new magical gem furnitures that radiate temperature changing energies.
+This mod adds 4 new magical gemstone furnitures that radiate temperature changing energies.

 Moderately powerful but costly, they are capable of supporting anywhere from a small storage room to a large facility when multiple are installed.
 Be careful though, the energies within the crystals are barely contained and excessive damage will produce a rather spectacular explosion.